 Financial Aid and VA Benefits

 : Students who intend to use financial aid or VA benefits to fund their program fees (partially or in full) must have the "Intent to Use Financial Aid" or "Intent to Use VA Benefits Form" completed and on file with the Global Education Office by the First Payment deadline.
-The "Intent to Use Financial Aid" form is available in the MasonAbroad application system once the office of financial aid can review aid for this program.
-If you are using VA Benefits please contact your program officer to request the "Intent to Use VA Benefits Form."
+The Office of Financial Aid is unable to assess if a student will have aid available for summer until mid to late February.
+The "Intent to Use Financial Aid" and "Intent to Use VA Benefits" forms are available in the MasonAbroad application system once the office of financial aid can review aid for this program.

 * Students must be enrolled at least half-time for federal loans and the majority of grant funds.
 Please refer to the Financial Aid Website for a definition of half-time for undergraduate and graduate students: https://www2.gmu.edu/admissions-aid/financial-aid/eligibility.